 The State Bar section presents continuing legal education programs for practitioners interested in intellectual property issues and provides writing opportunities for law students.

-Here are some of the full-time faculty who teach or have an interest in this practice area:
+Here are some of the faculty who teach or have an interest in this practice area:

 In addition to our full-time faculty, the Law School's adjunct faculty members — prominent practicing lawyers and judges — bring their specialized knowledge and experience to the classroom.